top of page

 Predictive validity - How well do animal models predict safety and efficacy of therapies in patients?

-While the discovery of the insulin therapy through experiments in dogs marked a landmark breakthrough more than a century ago, it stands as a rare exception.
-In the decades since, the sacrifice of millions of animals to discover new treatments for diabetes has not led to medical advances of added value for T1DM patients.
+While the discovery of the insulin therapy through experiments in dogs marked a landmark breakthrough more than 100 years ago, it stands as a rare exception.
+In the decades since, research in animals to discover new treatments for diabetes has not led to medical advances of added value for T1DM patients.

-Insulin administration through daily injections, or an insulin pump, remains to date the mainstay of treatment Sapra & Bhandari, StatPearls, Jun 2023.
+Insulin administration through daily injections, or an insulin pump, remains to date the mainstay of treatment 2, 9.

 Despite glucose control with insulin therapy, many T1DM patients develop cardiovascular disease, neuropathy, retinopathy, chronic kidney disease and